anagha-microsoft/databricks-workshops/iot/docs/Provisioning-4-AzureDatabricks.md

-This section covers provisioning of Azure Databricks.
+This section covers provisioning of Azure Databricks and configuration required.

 # 6. Azure Databricks
 From the portal navigate to the resource group you created - "Telemetry-Processor".